pbnj/terradoc/README.md

 - version: `main` (default) or `vX.Y.Z`

 `terradoc` will use your `$EDITOR` to open/view the extracted contents.
-You may override this to something like in a one-liner.
+You may override this to something else in a one-liner.
 See examples below.

 ### Examples